conan-io/docs/getting_started.rst

     We strongly recommend using :ref:`profiles` and managing them with :ref:`conan_config_install`.

 However, the user can always override the default profile settings in the :command:`conan install` command using the :command:`-s` parameter.
-As an exercise, try building your timer project with a different configuration.
+As an exercise, try building the Encrypter project with a different configuration.
 For example, try building the 32-bit version:

 .. code-block:: bash

-    $ conan install . --settings arch=x86
+    $ conan install . --profile gcc_x86 --settings arch=x86_64

-The above command installs a different package, using the :command:`-s arch=x86` setting, instead of the default used previously.
+The above command installs a different package, using the :command:`--settings arch=x86` instead of the one of the profile used previously.

 To use the 32-bit binaries, you will also have to change your project build: